ripsawridge/site/site/contents/content/2021-12-21-tamara-reading.md

 To make myself ready I can only seek to continue as Mary Magdalene does.

-To be worthy of the gaze of the Divine Directry.
+To be worthy of the gaze of the Divine Director.

 To discern, to concentrate as Diana models.